 Dong H. Q., Liu Z., Tang Y. L., Wang Q., Jia J. P. Recurrent Fisher – Bickerstaff syndrome: report of a Chinese case.
 Chin Med J 2011; 124 (17): 2786-2788.

-This article was submitted to the University of Hong Kong as a submission for my coursework.
-I declare that it was not submitted to other institutes for any degree programs.
-It was also not submitted to any academic journals for formal publication.
+This article was submitted to the University of Hong Kong for publication.
+I declare that it was not submitted to other institutes for other purposes.